NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

   * You validated that the Linux kernel is SNP-aware.

-* Your hosts are configured to enable hardware virtualization.
+* Your hosts are configured to enable hardware virtualization and Access Control Services (ACS).
+  With some AMD CPUs and BIOSes, ACS might be grouped under Advanced Error Reporting (AER).
-  Enabling this feature is typically performed by configuring the host BIOS.
+  Enabling these features is typically performed by configuring the host BIOS.

 * Your hosts are configured to support IOMMU.